oracle-livelabs/developer/orcl-blockchain-platform/3-labs-obp-apigateway/obp-apigateway.md

   ![Start Stack Wizard](images/carmkplace-parameters-1.png)

 8. Stack is created.
-Open the stack by clicking on the new stack linkC.
+Open the stack by clicking on the new stack link.

   ![Start Stack Wizard](images/carmkplace-createstack-1.png)